 - Students continue social work major studies including practice courses, field practicum in child welfare and child welfare coursework - Students receive tuition, book allowance and fellowship in return for legally-binding agreement to work in a public child welfare agency in Pennsylvania upon graduation and in accordance with Title IV-E regulations - Students may begin field practice as early as July 1 between junior and senior years.
 During summer and continuing throughout the year, students complete training for as many of the core child welfare competencies mandated by the Department as possible.
 Students will complete a minimum of 400 clock hours of internship, but may complete as many as 975 clock hours of placement.
 Student fellowships will take into account the number of hours of internship, as well as student's compliance with program requirements. - Students complete degree and begin employment with a county child welfare agency in Pennsylvania.
 Employment may be in the agency at which the student completed the student's internship, but may be at any other Pennsylvania county agency willing to offer the student employment.
 The University will assist in making these arrangements and will monitor student compliance with terms of the agreement and any recoupment required by student default.
 Student work commitment will be one (1) calendar year for one (1) academic year of support.
-Unlike the graduate program, Title IV-E regulations permit a commitment for "persons preparing for employment" longer than the period of actual support. - B. Child welfare administrators and other employees potentially eligible to apply for study will be notified by the University about the CWEL program. - C. Child welfare agency employees will apply for admission to any approved academic degree program through the normal channels in accordance with that program's usual admission standards, criteria and procedures.
+Unlike the graduate program, Title IV-E regulations permit a commitment for "persons preparing for employment" longer than the period of actual support.xxii - B. Child welfare administrators and other employees potentially eligible to apply for study will be notified by the University about the CWEL program. - C. Child welfare agency employees will apply for admission to any approved academic degree program through the normal channels in accordance with that program's usual admission standards, criteria and procedures. - D. Employees who are admitted to an approved academic degree program for full-time CWEL study must apply for and receive a training leave of absence from their employer.xxiii Persons admitted to an approved academic degree program for part-time CWEL study shall obtain approval from their employer for a flexible work schedule to attend classes and field practica. - E. A child welfare employee granted educational leave or special schedule accommodations to participate in the CWEL program for full-time or part-time study must return to work in the agency granting the leave for a period equal in full months to the period of full or partial months for which financial support was provided except where exemptions are granted by the Department or University in collaboration with the county agency as permitted by federal regulations.xxiv This educational leave shall terminate immediately upon the student's graduation or other exit from the program.
+Receipt of financial support will be conditional upon the student's signing an explicit, legally binding agreement and commitment upon entry into the program agreeing to fulfill such a work commitment, among other things.xxv This commitment will be to employment with the local agency or DHS/OCYF in a capacity such that their assignment will be in providing foster care and/or adoption services to clients eligible for those or other services under federal Title IV-E. In addition, persons returning to employment in an agency will be placed in positions of responsibility equal to or greater than the position they held before enrollment in the CWEL program.